Truncated Nonsmooth Newton Multigrid for phase-field brittle-fracture problems, with analysis: Numerical examples

 \subsubsection{Spectral splitting of the elastic energy density}

-In the second set of experiments we replace the unsplit degraded energy density~\eqref{eq:symmetric_damaged_energy} by the one with the spectral split according to~\eqref{eq:spectral_energy_split}.
+In the second set of experiments we replace the unsplit degraded energy density~\eqref{eq:symmetric_damaged_energy} by the one with the spectral splitting according to~\eqref{eq:spectral_energy_split}.
 Figure~\ref{fig:3d_evolution_spectral} shows two snapshots from the problem evolution, and the reaction force as a function of the applied displacement.
 One can clearly see the differences to the simulation with the unsplit energy.
-As one would expect, the damage now happens primarily near the notch, and the peak in the displacement--force curve is more prominent.
+As one would expect, the damage now happens primarily near the notch, and the specimen does now break into two parts.

 Figure~\ref{fig:iterations_3d_spectral} shows the iteration numbers for TNNMG with both smoothers and the operator-splitting method again.
-Iteration numbers for all three algorithms and both AT models are roughly the same.
+Iteration numbers for the multigrid algorithms and both AT models are roughly the same.
 In particular, \TNNMGPRE, the multigrid method with the inexact smoother avoiding the costly $3 \times 3$ eigenvalue decomposition, does not need more iterations than \TNNMGEX.

-When looking at wall-times, the \TNNMGPRE algorithm can finally show its full potential.
-Figure~\ref{fig:walltime_2d_anisotropic} shows the normalized times in the same way as in the previous sections.
-Again, the time per degree of freedom is roughly constant for the multigrid algorithms, whereas it grows with increasing grid resolution for operator splitting.
-This translates to a speedup of about 50 for \TNNMGEX compared to operator splitting.
-This speedup can be seen both for AT-2 and the more challenging AT-1 model.
-The \TNNMGPRE algorithm is even faster, however.
-It requires the same number of iterations, but each iteration is much cheaper.
-From Table~\ref{tbl:3d_spectral_times} with the accumulated total normalized times one can see that \TNNMGPRE can solve both the AT-1 and the AT-2 problems in less than 1\,\% of the time required by operator splitting.

-Finally, we investigate the memory consumption of the two solver implementations.
-Figure~\ref{fig:3d_spectral_memory} shows the maximum amount of memory used by the two algorithms for the two test grids, tested with the \texttt{gnome-system-monitor} program.
-One can see that even for the moderate problem sizes considered here, operator splitting requires twice as much memory as the multigrid algorithm.

-Comparing with similar measurements as in, e.g., \cite{sander_jaap:2019}, the difference is smaller than expected.
-This is because the smooth part~$\mathcal{J}_0$ of the functional considered in~\cite{sander_jaap:2019} is quadratic, which is in contrast to the more general functional considered here.
-In order to obtain first- and second-order derivatives efficiently during the local solves, our implementation precomputes and stores the values and derivatives of the shape functions at all quadrature points (what \citeauthor{miehe+hofacker+welschinger10} call the \emph{global interpolation matrix} \cite[Chap.\,4.2]{miehe+hofacker+welschinger10}).
-This requires a considerable amount of memory.
-We point out, however, that the memory consumption remains linear in the problem size.
-More efficient implementations are subject of ongoing work.
+The operator-splitting method needs slightly less iterations than TNNMG for the first few load steps, and a few more after that.